Centres and groups

 The Centre for Brain and Mental Health Research (CBMHR) is focused on increasing our understanding of the brain and mind across the lifespan, in the absence and presence of disease.
 The Centre hosts three platforms for research: Preclinical Neurobiology, Psychological Processes, and Mental and Physical Health.

-The Priority Research Centre for Generational Health and Ageing investigates health and wellbeing across the life course and over successive generations including social determinants, and the use and effectiveness of health and other services.
+The Centre for Women's Health Research investigates health and wellbeing across the life course and over successive generations including social determinants, and the use and effectiveness of health and other services.

 University Centres and Faculty Groups